 Republishing under an open license

 Have you written a book that is still under copyright with a publisher but is out of print?
 Are you interested in getting permission to republish that work under an open license?
-See this page for information on rights reversion.
+See the Authors Alliance guide for information on rights reversion.

 University of Toronto Libraries